Power and Abuse: The Irish Struggle (Part II)

 The IRA was vehemently against the Anglo-Irish Treaty as it did not completely cut ties with Great Britain.
 Moreover, the concessions by the Irish who ratified the Treaty did not sit well with the IRA and fighting began again.
 Prominent leaders of the movement for an independent Ireland resigned from the ruling party in the Irish Parliament in protest of the Treaty (Irish Civil War 2018).
 Following this, violence ensued.
 On June 22, 1922, the IRA assassinated a British Field Marshall from Ulster named Henry Wilson near his home in London (Hart, 1992).
 Four days following the assassination, the Battle of the Four Courts commenced in Dublin.
 Four Courts was a building complex that housed the Public Records Office and a car showroom.
 Over 200 IRA soldiers attacked this complex.
 (The Battle of the FOUR Courts 2018).
 The British were also angry because the Irish leaders of those who supported the Treaty, such as Michael Collins, worked with the anti-treaty leaders to form a coalition government (Irish Civil War 2018).

-Michael Collins was a very influential and controversial figure in early 20th century Ireland.
+Michael Collins was an influential and controversial figure in early 20th century Ireland.
 He was active in the Easter Rising, held a seat with Sinn Féin, became the Minister of Finance with the Irish Parliament, was a leader with the IRA during the war of independence, and directed the assassinations of British officials on Bloody Sunday.
 He also led the Irish in peace talks and was instrumental in the signing of the Anglo-Irish Treaty.
 With his support of the Treaty, Collins made enemies in Ireland for those who were staunch supporters of a completely independent Ireland.
 In part, Collins had previously stated the following when the British and Irish signed the Treaty:

 “We have a chance now of giving our people a better life, we have a chance of doing the things that the people require.
 We have a chance of securing that the people shall no longer live the life of beasts.
 We have a chance of ending our slums.
 We have a chance of ending the hovels of some of our country places.
 We have a chance, now not by travelling any soft road, God knows, but by hard, united effort to make Ireland something for the next generation, which it was not for ourselves” (Curran, 1968).